anngo2/CS506_project/README.md

 ### Goal of Porject ###

 Under the BuSpark ensign, this projects seeks to be rich in information extraction, pattern recogniztion, and, most importatnly, a helpful tool in guiding students to make more informative decsions on housing contracts.
-Corollary, it also seeks to notify the correct authorities on potential harmful relationships fostered by both land-lord and tenant.

 ### Data Collection ###

 A good start to the collection of data is avaliable on the Spart project word doc, https://docs.google.com/document/d/1bo8HOm5KWv1h1UqtTZ7QCV4YYtyfKhN9KFHLL5j0MJo/edit?tab=t.0.
 In addition, more research is going to be put into scraping for publicly avaliable datasets related to housing which contain student and land-lord informations.

+#### Midterm Report ####

-### Data Analysis ###
+### Data Analysis - ###

 Analysis of the data will take 2 different approaches as highlighted below.